 - Documented case of abuse or unsafe living environment

-Dependency override requests should be discussed with a financial aid advisor.
+Dependency override requests should be discussed with a financial aid advisor and documentation must be submitted for determination of independence within 60 days of the request.